 “Subverting expectations” has no place in the realm of the YouTuber.
 If a user clicks a video link they want what it says on the thumbnail.
-Taking the time to understand what matters to your audience will help you create the type of content they are likely to watch and engage with.
-Posting unexpected videos of you taking your cat for a walk might seem hilarious in the moment, but will ultimately confuse and alienate your viewers.
-Does that mean you should never be fresh and interesting?
-Of course, not!
-Learning how to grow your YouTube channel like a pro means finding the happy middle ground between uploading random cat videos and the same shocking Witcher reveal with tiny tweaks.
-So how do you know what to post?
+Taking the time to understand what matters to your audience will help you create content that they’re likely to engage with.
+Posting unexpected videos of you taking your cat for a walk might seem hilarious in the moment, but will ultimately confuse and alienate your viewers (most of them anyway).

 Ask questions and make connections

-Asking your audience the right questions (see our suggestions below) will help you understand what types of content perform well and what’s better left in the suggestion box.
-As a beginner YouTuber, you should make time to research your audience’s and what other online communities they are part of.
-The aim is to create content that’s both true to your brand and engaging to your audience.
+Asking your audience the right questions will help you understand what types of content perform well and will help your channel grow.
+As a beginner YouTuber, you should make time to research your audience and what other online communities they’re a part of.
+The key is to create content that’s both true to your brand and engaging to your audience.

 Five tactics to get more subscribers and engagement:

 - Ask your viewers to subscribe to your channel with end cards and calls to actions in the comments, description, and the video itself